Make Defensible Go/No‑Go Decisions Before Design or Capital Commitment

 UPL1FT focuses this work on:

-The outcome is a clear path from decision to delivery that maintains credibility, avoids premature commitment, and allows projects to move forward deliberately rather than reactively.
+The result is a defined path from decision to delivery that preserves credibility and avoids premature commitment.

 Selected Work